Since 2017

 Instructions

-1. I thinly slice the 80 g of sausage (or ham) into rounds.
+1. I thinly slice the 80 g of sausage (or ham) into thin pieces – thin slicing is needed so the sausage heats through quickly in 5–10 minutes in the skillet.

 Step 1